-In case of an at-fault accident, Liability coverage will pay what you owe to someone else.
+In case of an accident that is your fault, Liability coverage will pay what you owe to someone else.
 It is usually split into two parts; Bodily Injury (BI) and Property Damage (PD).
 BI is again split with a limit for each person injured and a total for each accident.
 Liability coverage is required by Indiana law.

-Medical Payments cover the medical expenses of you and your passengers in case of an accident, whether it is your fault or someone else's.
+Medical Payments covers the medical expenses of you and your passengers in case of an accident, whether it is your fault or someone else's.

-If you are in an accident that is the fault of the other driver, and if the other driver is uninsured or under-insured, your Uninsured Motorists coverage will pay you what you should have been able to collect from the other driver.
+If you are in an accident that is the fault of the other driver, and if the other driver is not insured, your Uninsured Motorists coverage will pay you what you should have been able to collect from the other driver.

-Collision coverage pays for damage to your car in the case of a collision.
-This coverage is optional and has a separate deductible.
+Collision coverage pays for damage to your vehicle in the case of a collision.
+This coverage has a deductible.

 Comprehensive (Comp) - Also called "Other than Collision"

 Comprehensive coverage covers damage to your car that is not your fault.
-A few prime examples are windshield claims, damage due to wind or hail, or damage due to animals.
-This coverage is optional and has a separate deductible.
+A few examples are windshields, wind or hail, or damage due to animals.
+This coverage has a deductible.

-Towing coverage covers the towing charge for when your car breaks down; if your car needs towed after an accident, the coverage for any towing charge would be under comprehensive or collision coverage.
-This coverage is optional.
+Towing coverage covers the charge for when your car breaks down; if your car needs towed after an accident, the coverage for any towing charge would be under comprehensive or collision coverage.